Travel Hacks for Getting Free Flight Upgrades

 An Example of a Mileage Run:

-Let's say you spot a round-trip flight from New York to Los Angeles with a layover in Chicago for just $200.
+Say you spot a round-trip flight from New York to Los Angeles with a layover in Chicago for just $200.
 This is a steal!
 The flight’s distance may earn you 5,000 redeemable miles.
-Those 5,000 miles might not seem like much, but if you can typically redeem miles for an average of 1 cent per mile, those miles are worth $50.
+Those 5,000 miles might not seem like much.
+But if you can redeem miles for an average of 1 cent per mile, those miles are worth $50.
 Not bad, but probably not worth flying across the country for.

 The real payoff comes when the flight earns you Medallion Qualification Miles (MQMs) or other status-related credits.

 Perhaps that same $200 flight earns you 4,000 MQMs.
-If you're close to reaching a higher tier of elite status with the airline (for example, needing just 4,000 more MQMs to reach Gold Status), then that $200 flight could unlock a whole tier of benefits for the next year.
-Gold Status might get you free checked bags on all flights (saving you $30-$40 per round trip), free upgrades to Comfort+ on some flights, and priority boarding.
+If you're close to reaching a higher tier of elite status with the airline—for example, needing just 4,000 more MQMs to reach Gold Status—then that $200 flight could unlock a whole tier of benefits for the next year.
+Gold Status might get you free checked bags on all flights.
+This saves you $30-$40 per round trip.
+It also offers free upgrades to Comfort+ on some flights and priority boarding.
 If you value these benefits and expect to fly a lot in the next year, spending $200 to get them could be a smart investment.

 How to Find Mileage Run Deals:

-* **Use flight search engines:** Sites like Google Flights, Kayak, and Skyscanner let you search for flights across multiple airlines and dates, making it easier to find those super-cheap fares.
+Use flight search engines: Sites like Google Flights, Kayak, and Skyscanner let you search for flights across multiple airlines and dates.
+This makes it easier to find super-cheap fares.

-* **Be flexible with your dates and destinations:** The best mileage run deals often involve flying during off-peak seasons or to less popular destinations.
-Consider flying on Tuesdays, Wednesdays, or Saturdays, as these days tend to have lower prices.
+Be flexible with your dates and destinations: The best mileage run deals often involve flying during off-peak seasons or to less popular destinations.
+Consider flying on Tuesdays, Wednesdays, or Saturdays.
+These days tend to have lower prices.

-* **Look for mistake fares:** Airlines sometimes accidentally publish fares that are far below the normal price.
-These mistake fares don't last long, but if you spot one, it could be a golden opportunity.
+Look for mistake fares: Airlines sometimes accidentally publish fares far below the normal price.
+These mistake fares don't last long.
+But if you spot one, it could be a golden opportunity.

-* **Sign up for fare alerts:** Many websites and apps allow you to set up alerts that notify you when the price of a flight drops.
+Sign up for fare alerts: Many websites and apps allow you to set up alerts.
+They notify you when the price of a flight drops.
 This can help you snag a deal before it disappears.

-* **Consider positioning flights:** This involves booking a separate, cheap flight to a city where a mileage run originates.
-For example, if you live in Atlanta but find a great mileage run departing from Dallas, you could book a cheap flight to Dallas to take advantage of the deal.
+Consider positioning flights: This involves booking a separate, cheap flight to a city where a mileage run originates.
+For example, if you live in Atlanta but find a great mileage run departing from Dallas, you could book a cheap flight to Dallas.
+Then take advantage of the deal.

 The Risks of Mileage Runs:

-* **Time commitment:** Mileage runs can take up a lot of time, especially if they involve multiple layovers or long flights.
+Time commitment: Mileage runs can take up a lot of time.
+This is especially true if they involve multiple layovers or long flights.
 Make sure you have the time and energy to spare before committing to a mileage run.

-* **Potential for flight disruptions:** Flights can be delayed or canceled for various reasons.
-If your mileage run involves tight connections, a flight disruption could throw off your entire plan.
-Always leave some buffer time in your schedule.
+Potential for flight disruptions: Flights can be delayed or canceled for many reasons.
+If your mileage run has tight connections, a flight disruption could ruin your whole plan.
+Always add some buffer time to your schedule.

-* **Changing airline programs:** Airlines can change their frequent flyer programs at any time, which could affect the value of your miles or elite status.
-It's always good to stay up-to-date on the latest program rules.
+Changing airline programs: Airlines can change their frequent flyer programs at any time.
+This could affect the value of your miles or elite status.
+It's smart to stay up-to-date on the latest program rules.

-* **Burnout:** Constantly flying just for the sake of earning miles can lead to burnout.
-Remember to take breaks and only do mileage runs when they make sense for you.
+Burnout: Constantly flying just to earn miles can lead to burnout.
+Remember to take breaks.
+Only do mileage runs when they make sense for you.

 Is a Mileage Run Right for You?

 Mileage runs aren't for everyone.
-They require careful planning, flexibility, and a bit of an adventurous spirit.
-But if you're a frequent flyer who values airline miles and elite status, a well-considered mileage run can be a smart way to boost your rewards balance and travel perks without breaking the bank.
-Just be sure to do your research, weigh the costs and benefits, and be prepared for the unexpected.
+They need careful planning, flexibility, and a bit of an adventurous spirit.
+But if you're a frequent flyer who values airline miles and elite status, a well-planned mileage run can boost your rewards balance and travel perks.
+You can do this without spending too much.
+Just do your research.
+Weigh the costs and benefits.
+Be ready for surprises.
 Happy flying!

 12. Fly for Free Using Travel Blogging or Influencing